Alexandrine parakeet

-Iraq, Kuwait, Saudi Arabia, Bahrain, Qatar, the United Arab Emirates, Iran, and Pakistan, where it lives alongside feral populations of its close relative, the rose-ringed parakeet (Psittacula krameri).
+Iraq, Kuwait, Saudi Arabia, Bahrain, Qatar, the United Arab Emirates, Iran, Pakistan, Germany, The Netherlands and Belgium where it lives alongside feral populations of its close relative, the rose-ringed parakeet (Psittacula krameri).

 Taxonomy and etymology

 The Alexandrine parakeet was first described by French zoologist Mathurin Jacques Brisson as Psittaca Ginginiana or "La Perruche de Gingi" (The Gingi's Parakeet) in 1760; after the town of Gingee in southeastern India, which was a French outpost then.
 The birds may, however, merely have been held in captivity there.
 Carl Linnaeus redescribed the Alexandrine parakeet in 1766 as Psittacus eupatria.

 The genus name Psittacula is a diminutive of the Latin word psittacus meaning "parrot", and the specific name eupatria (εὖπατριά) is derived from the ancient Greek eu- meaning "well" and patriá meaning "descent".

 In 2019, a genetic study revived the genus Palaeornis, formerly viewed as a synonym of the current genus Psittacula.
 Some organisations – including the IUCN – have accepted the new taxonomy.
 If this were to be taken into account, this could mean that the Alexandrine parakeet is the only living member of the now-revived genus.